epfl-ada/ada-2022-project-toestewbrr/README.md

 ## Methods ✒️

 ### General analysis
-To gain a better understanding of the dataset, we first performed `general_analysis.ipynb`
+To gain a better understanding of the dataset, we first performed a general analysis.
+Let us highlight two findings from this analysis, while a thorough description and many more results can be found in `general_analysis.ipynb`.
+The figure below shows the runtime of romantic movies and non-romantic movies over the time.

 ### CoreNLP to analyze relationships
 Explanation: meaning